ktonon/two-medium-model/README.md

 The classical LeSage picture runs into trouble because it treats matter as a rigid target being bombarded by a high-speed background, which would quickly drive everything to unphysical temperatures.
 In 2MM, particles are not solid absorbers; they are **standing waves** in the LCM, confined by a balance between outward LCM elasticity and inward GCM momentum.
 The GCM flux continuously supplies energy and momentum to these structures.
 A significant fraction of that input is spent simply on maintaining the compressed standing-wave configuration, while the rest can appear as internal excitations or as kinetic energy of the particle as a whole.
 In this sense, GCM interactions do contribute to kinetic particle energy (i.e., heating) to the extent one would expect from their momentum transfer.
 The standing-wave structure provides a robust channel for absorbing and redistributing energy rather than allowing it to accumulate uncontrollably in purely translational motion.

 At planetary scales, GCM interactions are therefore still expected to contribute *some* but not *all* of their energy to internal heating.
-In dense interiors, where LCM compression is high, wave breaking and lag-mode collapse can occur, forming new protons and electrons.
+In dense interiors, where LCM compression is high, wave collapse and lag-mode collapse can occur, forming new protons and electrons.
 The creation of new standing waves **consumes energy**, converting part of the gravitational power input into rest mass instead of heat.
 Over geological timescales, this matter-creation channel acts as an additional energy sink.
 2MM does not claim that GCM-induced heating disappears; rather, it proposes that some of that energy is continually diverted into building and maintaining structure, including the gradual addition of new matter in the deepest regions of massive bodies.

 A natural question arises here: **are planetary interiors really dense enough to push LCM compression toward the thresholds required for wave collapse and matter creation?** Section 2 only outlines the conceptual mechanism.
 The companion page [Earth and the Solar System](./earth-and-solar-system.md) examines the planetary context more closely.